david22118/One-Road-App/README.md

 Displays the route, cost distance per passenger.
 In addition on this page the driver can announce the end of a trip.
 <p align="center"><img src="Screenshots/map-ride info.png" width="300" /></p>

+## TODO
+1. Create starting and ending points that can include more accurate addresses, such as street names and house numbers.
+2. Create  sign up page.
+3. Create intermediate points in a route with a distance restriction from the main  route.
+4. Adding the option of creating a route by the passenger.